Bound state solutions with a linear combination of Yukawa plus four-parameter diatomic potentials using path integral approach: Thermodynamic properties: Path integral formalism and energy spectrum

-We aim to find the energy spectrum and the normalized wave functions by computing Green's function (\ref{a.3}).
-At this level, it is essential to note that an exact analytical calculation is impossible because of the difference between the behavior of the functions that appear in the expression of the potential (\ref{a.1}) and the centrifugal term.
-However, there is a way to overcome this difficulty, introduce the approximations
+The obtaining energy spectrum and normalized wave function involves calculating Green's function (\ref{a.3}).
+To calculate Green's function, we need to use approximations to circumvent the difficulty of obtaining an exact analytical solution.
+Such a solution is impossible to obtain because of the difference between the behavior of the functions that appear in the expression of the potential (\ref{a.1}) and the centrifugal term.